Achref Aouadi: Education

-Aouadi has a Research master's degree in English Literature - Cross-Cultural Studies from the Tunisian Higher Institute of Languages, University of Tunis, Tunisia and another master's degree in International Political Economy from Birmingham University, the United Kingdom.
-He taught International Political Economy in Ibn Charaf Institute in Tunis.
+Aouadi has a research master's degree in English Literature - Cross-Cultural Studies from the Tunisian Higher Institute of Languages, University of Tunis, Tunisia and another master's degree in International Political Economy from Birmingham University, the United Kingdom.
+He taught International Political Economy at Ibn Charaf Institute in Tunis.

 He enrolled in the International Anti-Corruption Academy in 2011, before engaging in fighting corruption.